NigelOmondi/CHAT-APP/README.md

 # ZeeChat - Chat Application
-ZeeChat is chat application build with the power of MERN Stack.
+ZeeChat is a chat application that I built with the power of MERN Stack.

 ![login page](./images/LoginScreen.png)